laurentletg/cv_compilation/README.md

 1. Go to your google scholar
 2. Import the csv with all your publications
 3. Remove all items that are not publications (e.g. conference proceedings)
+4. Check the .csv named citations_core_do_not_erase  - these are the citations that are already cleaned.
+Makes sure there is no overlap and remove citations from the new csv.
+> Note the code checks for duplicate anyway but it is better to remove them before running the code
 4. save the csv in the `1_data` folder
 This will be concatenated with the 'citations_core_do_not_erase '
 5. A message will ask to double check if all entries are ok in the file citations_core_do_not_erase.csv that will be overwritten